-Faculty: Jean-Marie Kauth, Ph.D. and other regular and adjunct faculty in all colleges
+Faculty: Jean-Marie Kauth, Ph.D., and other regular and adjunct faculty in all colleges

-The Certificate in Environmental Studies is intended for students who have an interest in the environment or who wish to combine environmental studies with some other major or minor.
+The Environmental Studies certificate is intended for students who have an interest in the environment or who wish to combine environmental studies with some other major or minor.
 The certificate will be noted on official and unofficial transcripts.

-The Certificate in Environmental Studies will entail successfully completing at least 12 credit hours of coursework in environmental-related courses from the attached list.
+The Environmental Studies certificate will entail successfully completing at least 12 semester credit hours of coursework in environmental-related courses from the attached list.
 All courses must be completed at Benedictine University.
-Courses from at least two different colleges must be included among the 12 credits.
-Only courses in which a student has received a grade of "C" or better may be applied to the certificate.
+Courses from at least two different colleges must be included among the 12 semester credit hours.
+Only courses in which a student has earned a grade of "C" or better may be applied to the certificate.
 Any credit completed for the certificate may be applied to fulfill core major or minor requirements.